 Peak bone mass happens in our twenties and slowly declines as we age.
 Strength training helps slow this process, as weight bearing activity increases bone density.
-Studies have indicated that aerobic activity has a positive impact on those prone to or who have Alzheimer's disease.
+Studies have indicated that aerobic activity has a positive impact on those prone to or who have Alzheimer’s disease.
 The best bet is to incorporate both aerobic and strength training into your lifestyle at a pace that works well for you.
-The payoff is priceless in the long run.